-- 200. (3) General Geology.
-Introductory course: "Physical Geology", including weathering, ground water, stream, glacier and wind action, the ocean and its work, earth structure, earthquakes, vulcanism, intrusions, metamorphism and mineral deposits; "Historical Geology" includes history of the earth and its life.
+- origin and history of the earth and its life.
 Text: Longwell and Flint, Introduction to Physical Geology, 1955, and Stovall and Brown, Principles of Historical Geology, 1954.
-Prerequisite: Chemistry 101 before or concurrently.
-[2-2; 2-2] - 301.
-(11⁄2) Morphological Crystallography.-Thirty-two crystal classes with reference to natural and artificial crystals; space lattices, symmetry elements, stereographic and gnomonic projections: optical activity, pyroelectricity and piezoelectricity in crystals.
-Prerequisite: Physics 100 or 101. - 302 (11⁄2) Mineralogy.-Elementary crystallography, physical, systematic, descriptive (and determinative) mineralogy of approximately one hundred rock-forming and ore minerals.
+Prerequisite: Chemistry 101 before or concurrently. - 301.
+(11⁄2) Morphological Crystallography.-Thirty-two crystal classes with reference to natural and artificial crystals; space lattices, symmetry elements, stereographic and gnomonic projections; optical activity, pyroelectricity and piezoelectricity in crystals.
+Prerequisite: Physics 100 or 101.
+[2-2: 0-0] - 302 (11⁄2) Mineralogy.-Elementary crystallography, physical, systematic, descriptive (and determinative) mineralogy of approximately one hundred rock-forming and ore minerals.
 Text: Dana, Manual of Mineralogy, revised by Hurlbut, 16th edition.
 Prerequisites: Physics 100 or 101 and Geology 301.
-[0-0: 2-2] - 303.
+[0-0; 2-2] - 303.
 (11⁄2) Optical Mineralogy.-The theory and use of the polarizing microscope in identifying the non-opaque minerals.
 Text: Ernest Wahlstrom, Petrographic Mineralogy.
-Prerequisites: Geology 301; 302 must precede or accompany.
-[0-0; 2-2] - 304.
+[2-2; 0-0] - 304.
 (3) Structural Geology.
 Primary and secondary structures in rocks; practice in solving structural problems.
 Text: E. S. Hills, Outlines of Structural Geology, 1953.
 Prerequisite: Geology 302 concurrently.
 [3-0; 3-0] - 305.
 (1) History of Geology.-A brief study of the development of the geological sciences.
 Text: Adams, Birth and Development of Geological Sciences.
 [1-0; 1-0] - 307.
 (2) Petroleum, Natural Gas and Ground Water.-Origin and occurrence of ground water, petroleum, natural gas and structural materials.
 Text: Russell, Principles of Petroleum Geology.
 [2-0; 2-0] - 317.
-(11⁄2) Petrology.- The common rocks and the processes which formed them; determination of hand specimens.
+(11⁄2) Petrology.
+The common rocks and the processes which formed them; determination of hand specimens.
 Text: Tyrrell, Principles of Petrology.
-[2-2; 0-0] - 405.
+[0-0; 2-2] - 405.
 (1⁄2) Coal.-Origin and occurrence of coal.
-(Not given in 1956-57.)
-[1-0: 0-0] - 406.
+[1-0; 0-0] - 466.
 (3) Palaeontology.-Invertebrate and vertebrate fossils, their classification, identification, and geological distribution.
-Text: Twenhofel and Shrock, Invertebrate Palaeontology.
-Prerequisite: Zoology 105.
+Text: Woods, Palaeontology, 8th edition, Prerequisite: Zoology 105.
 For students majoring or taking Honours in Zoology, a reading course in historical geology may be substituted for Geology 200.
 [2-2; 2-2] - 407.
 (3) Petrology.
 The descriptive and interpretive study of igneous, sedimentary, and metamorphic rocks.
 Text: Tyrrell, The Principles of Petrology.
 Prerequisites: Geology 302, 303, 317.
 [2-3; 2-3] - 408.
 (3) Mineral Deposits.-Manner of occurrence, genesis, structure, and distribution of the principal metallic and non-metallic mineral deposits, with type illustrations.
 Text: Bateman, Economic Mineral Deposits, 1950.
 Prerequisite: Geology 304; 317 must precede or accompany.
 [3-0; 3-0] - 409.
 (2) Mineralography.-Study and recognition of the opaque minerals by the reflecting microscope; practice in the cutting, grinding, and polishing of ore specimens, and micro-chemical methods of determination.
 Text: U.S. Geological Survey Bulletin 914, Microscopic Determination of the Ore Minerals; Edwards, Textures of the Ore Minerals.
 1947.
 Prerequisite: Geology 408 must precede or accompany this course.
 [1-3; 0-4] - 410.
 (11⁄2) Field Geology.-Methods of observing, recording, and correlating geological facts in the field.
 The cost to each student may approach \$50.
 Text-book: Lahee, Field Geology, 4th edition, 1952.
 Prerequisites: Geology 302, 304 and 317.
 Two hours a week in the second term and three weeks in the field at the close of examinations in the spring of the Junior year.
+Classes will be limited by the accommodation available.